 The Lookout, Holkham National Nature Reserve

 Lady Anne’s Drive, Holkham NR23 1RG

 Located between the villages of Titchwell and Thornham, Titchwell Marsh is a 420 acre nature reserve managed by the RSPB.
 It is blessed with diverse habitats including reedbeds, saltmarsh and freshwater lagoons with a wide sandy beach offering views across The Wash.

 The reserve attracts rare breeding birds, such as pied avocets, marsh harriers, bitterns and bearded reedlings.
 Water rails, little egrets, reed and sedge warblers are common, and ducks and geese winter at Titchwell in considerable numbers.

-There is a visitor centre and café, wheelchair and pushchair friendly paths, and easily accessible hides.
+There are wheelchair and pushchair friendly paths, and easily accessible hides.
 The RSPB offers guided walks three times a week plus seasonal events and workshops.

 Snettisham Reserve is a 140 acre RSPB-administered wetland habitat that includes reedbeds, tidal mudflats, saltmarsh, lagoons and shingle beaches.
 The spectacle of tens of thousands of waders moving ahead of the incoming tide and taking flight, particularly at sunset, is a unique and exhilarating experience.